Cedar Falls Utilities: Economic development

 The Municipal Communications Utility is community-owned but not tax supported.
 A group of local citizens forms a board of trustees who set rates for all CFU services.
 The fees for these services completely cover the Utility, there is no cost to the public.

 CFU participates in municipal efforts to promote economic development, which in turn results in a larger customer base for its utility services.
 CFU continuously expands and improves its service to meet community needs.
 Due to customer demand, particularly from local businesses, the municipal utility launched phone service in May 2016.
 The utility donated land to form the Cedar Falls Industrial and Technology Park in the late 1960s and in more recent years has aggressively expanded access to its communications services, including cable television, phone, and broadband Internet access, which the city promotes as a key factor in its economic-development strategy.
 The communications utility began service in 1996 after a 1994 community referendum with over 70% voter approval.
 CFU offers a variety of communications services from budget to premium, meeting a wide range of customer needs and further expanding community development.
 As a whole, CFU subscribers save more than $4 million a year on communications services, compared with the average peer-city rates.

 Telecommunications

-Cedar Falls Utilities is very innovative in its use of FTTx network, providing high speed internet, phone, and video services.
+Cedar Falls Utilities uses FTTx network, providing high speed internet, phone, and video services.
 CFU peers with the three most highly connected networks in the world – Level 3 Communications, Cogent Communications, and Hurricane Electric.
 They are connected via one-hop fiber paths through Chicago, Kansas City, and Des Moines.